NegaDennis/Murder-Mystery-At-SQL-City/README.md

 # Murder-Mystery-At-SQL-City
 Solving a murder mystery through SQL!

-## But why?
-SQL is one of the most important skills in data analysist+/data science scene and I want to show that I can do it and practice it.
-However, I want it to be fun!

-I have done so many other business-oriented projects and challenges and culmulated a good amount of skills working with SQL.
-This 'murder mystery' puzzle would be a fun way to demonstate them.
-In this repo, I will show you step-by-step on how I did 'detective work' through SQL and caught our perp!
-I will add visuals along the way to keep things interesting :)

 ## Introduction
 This SQL murder mystery is from  [Kaggle](https://www.kaggle.com/datasets/johnp47/sql-murder-mystery-database/data).
 According to its description, it was created by [Joon Park](https://x.com/JoonParkMusic) and [Cathy He](https://x.com/Cathy_MeiyingHe) while they were Knight Lab fellows.
 Thanks for the fun puzzle :)